Home » Do All Cockatoos Talk? (Best vs. Worst Talkers)

 Do All Cockatoos Talk?
 (Best vs. Worst Talkers)

-How Do Cockatoos Learn to Talk?
+How Cockatoos Learn To Talk

-• Use simple words, such as “hello,” “bye,” and “night-night,” in a happy, enthusiastic tone.
+• Use simple words like “hello,” “bye,” and “night-night” in a happy, enthusiastic tone.

 do cockatoos understand what they are saying?

-At What Age Do Cockatoos Start Talking?
+Age Cockatoos Start Talking

-• The parrot’s personality.
+• The cockatoo’s personality.

 • The gender, as males sometimes talk more than females.